soveda/FSH-1card/README.md

 # F1shnet

-An FSH-1-inspired modulation effect card for the Music Thing Modular Workshop Computer.
+F1shnet is an FSH-1-inspired filter/sample-hold effect card for the Music Thing Modular Workshop Computer.

-This version is now aimed much more directly at the Maestro FSH-1 / modern F1shy style idea: a voltage-controlled low-pass filter that can be driven either by synth dynamics or by stepped sample-and-hold modulation.
+It is not a schematic clone.
+The card takes the useful performance shape of the Maestro FSH-1 / F1shy idea and turns it into a simple Workshop Computer effect: a resonant low-pass filter animated either by an envelope follower or by stepped sample-and-hold movement.
-The normal middle/up behavior is an envelope-controlled low-pass filter with ratio-style cutoff movement, while the S&H gesture uses a separate pitch-like low-pass filter path.
-The envelope/manual range can close down into low-pass auto-wah territory, while the S&H path keeps a separate floor for articulation.
-The envelope follower is scaled for modular/euro-level sources, so a normal 5-6Vpp oscillator should create usable movement instead of pinning the filter fully open.
-The S&H gesture is tuned as a pitch-like filter movement: random steps move the filter frequency around the stored base range, up to roughly an octave below and above before panel depth scaling and output clipping.

-Rather than cloning a specific schematic, it adapts that behavior to the Workshop Computer panel and patch points, using one core voice plus two control pages and the Computer's momentary `DOWN` switch position:

-- `UP` alternate control page
+The current stable behaviour is tuned for Workshop/euro-level synth signals.
+Normal 5-6Vpp oscillators and drum machines should move the envelope without immediately pinning it open, and the output trim starts safely low on boot.

+## Modes

-- `MIDDLE` main control page
+- `Middle`: main envelope-filter page.
+- `Up`: setup page for output trim and envelope response.
-- `DOWN` held sample-and-hold gesture
+- `Down`: momentary sample-and-hold performance gesture.

-The implementation follows the `ComputerCard` guidance in `Workshop_Computer/Demonstrations+HelloWorlds/AI/WORKSHOP_COMPUTER_AI_DIRECTIVE.md`: fixed-rate interrupt DSP, integer-first math, a self-contained release-style folder, and the standard Workshop Computer panel mapping.
+`Up` and `Middle` use soft pickup.
+A knob will keep the stored value for that page until the physical knob crosses near it, preventing jumps when switching pages.

+`Down` also uses soft pickup for its S&H speed control.
+Releasing `Down` re-arms soft pickup for the page you return to.

 ## Controls

-`Main`
+`Middle` main page:

-In the main page this is filter range / base cutoff.
+- `Main`: filter range / base cutoff.
-In the alternate page this is output trim / gain, scaled to tame hot modular oscillators before the output clips.
-The stored startup value is minimum trim, so the card boots conservatively with hot oscillator patches.
-In the momentary down position this is live S&H clock speed only.
-Down `Main` minimum is the slowest internal S&H clock; down `Main` maximum is the fastest.
-Down `Main` uses soft pickup, so entering the gesture will not jump the clock until the physical `Main` knob crosses the stored S&H speed.

-`X`

-In the main page this is depth.
-In the alternate page this is envelope sensitivity.
-The sensitivity range is tuned for modular-level oscillators and drum machines: low settings should stay restrained, while high settings should produce a broad auto-wah sweep without needing guitar-pedal-level gain staging.

-`Y`
+- `X`: envelope and S&H depth.
+- `Y`: resonance.

+`Up` setup page:

+- `Main`: output trim.
+This is scaled for hot modular signals and boots at minimum trim.
+- `X`: envelope sensitivity.
+The range is tuned for euro-level oscillators, drum machines, and other modular signals.
+- `Y`: envelope decay.
+Minimum is longest, maximum is shortest.

+`Down` momentary gesture:

+- `Main`: internal S&H clock speed.
+Minimum is slowest, maximum is fastest.
+- `X` and `Y`: not changed by the Down gesture; the S&H voice uses the stored Middle-page depth and resonance settings.

+## Audio Behaviour

-In the main page this is resonance.
+In normal envelope mode, the card is a wet low-pass auto-wah style effect.
-In the alternate page this is envelope decay only.

-`Switch`

-- `UP`: alternate control page
-- `MIDDLE`: main control page
-- `DOWN`: held sample and hold

-The `UP` and `MIDDLE` pages now use soft pickup: when you switch pages, a knob keeps the stored value for that page until the physical knob crosses near it, preventing sudden jumps.
-`UP` exposes setup controls but does not change the stored middle-page filter range, depth, or resonance just by switching.
-`DOWN` is a gesture layer: it uses the stored middle-page filter settings and lets `Main` control S&H clock speed without changing the middle-page filter range.
-While held, the random S&H values move the filter frequency with an octave-style ratio around the stored middle-page range rather than moving the envelope.
+`Audio Out 1` and `Audio Out 2` use the same input and filter core settings, but with opposite envelope directions:

+- `Audio Out 1`: envelope-up low-pass.
+Transients open the filter upward.
+- `Audio Out 2`: envelope-down low-pass.
+Transients close the filter from the stored range.

+Holding `Down` or holding `Pulse In 2` replaces the envelope movement with the sample-and-hold gesture.
+In S&H mode, both audio outputs carry the same pitch-like stepped low-pass voice.

+The S&H path has:

+- an octave-style cutoff response around the stored Middle `Main` range.
-The S&H path has its own moderate lower cutoff floor so low `Main` settings stay bubbly rather than muddy.
+- a moderate lower cutoff floor so low `Main` settings stay articulate.
-The S&H gesture uses a slightly damped resonance response so simple oscillator waves reveal the random cutoff steps without producing harsh ringing spikes.
+- damped resonance to avoid harsh ringing spikes.
-The slowest internal S&H clock is deliberately moderate rather than extremely slow, so the gesture remains playable.

 ## Patch Points

 `Audio In 1`

-Signal to process.
+Main mono audio input to the filter engine.

 `Audio In 2`

-Secondary audio-rate control source used to push parameters around.
+Audio-rate modulation input.
+It nudges filter range and resonance response.

 `CV In 1`

-Consistent modulation for filter range and envelope sensitivity.
+Consistent modulation for filter range and envelope sensitivity in all switch positions.

 `CV In 2`

-Consistent modulation for depth.
-Positive CV makes the envelope/S&H sweep wider; negative CV makes it shallower.
+Consistent modulation for depth in all switch positions.
+Positive CV widens the envelope/S&H sweep; negative CV makes it shallower.

 `Pulse In 1`

 External clock / retrigger.
-In sample-and-hold mode it forces a new random step.
-In filter modes it can kick the envelope open.
+In S&H mode it forces a new random step.
+In envelope mode it can kick the envelope open.

 `Pulse In 2`

 S&H gate input.
-After seeing a real low-to-high gate, it forces the sample-and-hold gesture high while held; this avoids a floating input stealing the envelope-filter audio path.
+After seeing a real low-to-high gate, it forces the S&H gesture high while held.
+This is qualified to avoid a floating input stealing the normal envelope-filter path.

 `Audio Out 1`

 Fully wet envelope-up low-pass output.
-Plucks and transients open the filter upward.
+During S&H gesture this carries the shared S&H low-pass voice.

 `Audio Out 2`

 Fully wet envelope-down low-pass output.
-Plucks and transients close the filter from the same stored range, giving the opposite direction.
-During S&H gesture both audio outs carry the same pitch-like S&H low-pass voice.
+During S&H gesture this carries the shared S&H low-pass voice.

 `CV Out 1`